 Using a micrometer, measure the thickness of the brake disc in the contact surface.
-If thickness is 0.125-in. or less, the disc must be replaced.
-To replace the brake disc, see Section 6 - Hub.
+If thickness is 0.125 in. or less, the disc must be replaced.
+To replace the brake disc, see the Drive System section - Hub.

 Burnishing Brake Pads